 The individual slats consist of two components.
 The base is a solid aluminum profile and the tread is comprised of a high-traction rubber compound (Approx 40 Shore A).
 The combination makes it "the softest treadmill in the world".
-The approx. $\frac{1}{2}$ " (1.2 cm) thick rubber surface significantly reduces the impact energy, thus making WOODWAY treadmills much easier on the joints than conventional treadmills.
+The approx. 1⁄2" (1.2 cm) thick rubber surface significantly reduces the impact energy, thus making WOODWAY treadmills much easier on the joints than conventional treadmills.

 The WOODWAY running surface differs fundamentally from running belts on conventional treadmills (for which cotton-nylon belts are normally used).
-On your WOODWAY treadmill you may initially notice higher surface grip than you have experienced before.
-The more you use your treadmill, the more you will grow accustomed to the grip.
-As with all treadmills, it is also important on a WOODWAY treadmill not to shuffle your feet if possible.
+On WOODWAY treadmills users may initially notice a higher surface grip than experienced on other treadmills.
+With repeated use, the user will become accustomed to the grip.

+As with all treadmills, it is important that the user not to shuffle their feet if possible.

-3.5 Conditions for Use
+3.6 Conditions for Use